Brushing and Flossing Children's Teeth

 Many children's toothpastes are flavored with child-pleasing tastes to further encourage brushing.
 Select your child's favorite.
 Also, look for toothpastes that carry the American Dental Association's (ADA) Seal of Acceptance.
 This indicates that the toothpaste has met ADA criteria for safety and effectiveness.
 Finally, read the manufacturer's label.
 Some toothpastes are not recommended for children under a certain age.

 Can My Child Use a Mouthwash?

 Generally, mouthwashes are not recommended in children who are incapable of spitting and rinsing – skills that occur around the age of 6.
-It's important to note that mouthwash is not a substitute for brushing, although rinsing after a meal with water will help remove some larger particles of food left on or between the teeth.
+In older children, a fluoride mouth rinse can help prevent tooth decay and cavities in addition to brushing and flossing.
+Rinsing after a meal with water will also help remove some larger particles of food left on or between the teeth.